-Timely availability of translated documents and interpretation of meetings were also cited by certain countries as critical to their active engagement.49 Additional resources to support the timely production of translated documents and availability of interpretation services would clearly benefit developing countries where English is not a commonly used language.
+Timely availability of translated documents and interpretation of meetings were also cited by certain countries as critical to their active engagement.
+Additional resources to support the timely production of translated documents and availability of interpretation services would clearly benefit developing countries where English is not a commonly used language.

-Additional direct support could be provided to lower capacity countries participating in the Inclusive Framework to strengthen their officials' expertise50 (including representatives from tax administrations and policy areas), for instance through pre-meeting briefings and tailored workshops, at regional and/or national levels, facilitated by the OECD Secretariat and (or in collaboration with) relevant RTOs or other partners.
-Investing in technical knowledge, negotiation and diplomatic skills of developing country officials is important to ensuring effective engagement and influence on Inclusive Framework policymaking.51 Feedback from consultation events shows that participants particularly value regional events as an effective way of building expertise and confidence through engagement with peers.
+Additional direct support could be provided to lower capacity countries participating in the Inclusive Framework to strengthen their officials' expertise (including representatives from tax administrations and policy areas), for instance through pre-meeting briefings and tailored workshops, at regional and/or national levels, facilitated by the OECD Secretariat and (or in collaboration with) relevant RTOs or other partners.
+Investing in technical knowledge, negotiation and diplomatic skills of developing country officials is important to ensuring effective engagement and influence on Inclusive Framework policymaking.
+Feedback from consultation events shows that participants particularly value regional events as an effective way of building expertise and confidence through engagement with peers.

 Further enhancing collaboration of lower capacity countries with their peers and regional partners could enable a more effective representation of their interests and positions.
-52 This could be facilitated through dedicated meetings organised with the support of regional tax organisations and other regional bodies that have already successfully facilitated similar endeavours (e.g. ATAF, Cercle de Réflexion et d'Échange des Dirigeants des Administrations Fiscales (CREDAF), CIAT, the Commonwealth Association of Tax Administrators (CATA), the Study Group of Asian Tax Administration and Research (SGATAR)).
+This could be facilitated through dedicated meetings organised with the support of regional tax organisations and other regional bodies that have already successfully facilitated similar endeavours (e.g. ATAF, Cercle de Réflexion et d'Échange des Dirigeants des Administrations Fiscales (CREDAF), CIAT, the Commonwealth Association of Tax Administrators (CATA), the Study Group of Asian Tax Administration and Research (SGATAR)).
 Feedback from regional consultations indicated strong support across the board for more peer-to-peer, regionally organised dialogue/workshops, as a means to both build capacity and engage with policy-makers.
 The Cross Border Taxation Technical Committee (CBT) of ATAF is an example of how regional, peer-based groupings can help to strengthen and amplify developing countries' influence in Inclusive Framework processes.
 See Box 4.1, below.

-49 See polling results of question 7 at Annex C and At the Table, Off the Menu?
+&lt;sup>49 See polling results of question 7 at Annex C and At the Table, Off the Menu?
 Assessing the Participation of Lower-Income Countries in Global Tax Negotiations, cit., page 14.

-50 See results of polling question 7, at Annex C.
+&lt;sup>50 See results of polling question 7, at Annex C.

-51 See At the Table, Off the Menu?
+&lt;sup>51 See At the Table, Off the Menu?
 Assessing the Participation of Lower-Income Countries in Global Tax Negotiations, cit.
 The paper notes that "a long-term perspective is needed to build a cohort of people with deep knowledge, experience and networks" and that "there is no substitute for investment in skilled and experienced representatives" (page 29).

-below to global tax standard setting, the G24 benefits from political backing, directly drawing from high-level diplomats in ministries of foreign affairs and finance. [...]
+&lt;sup>52 Idem, page 23-25.
+The paper highlights that "if lower-income countries work together, and with other countries with common interests, they should draw considerable influence form combined economic size and diplomatic force."
+It also notes that "the outstanding vehicles for collaboration in the Inclusive Framework have been the G24 and ATAF. [...]
+Although new to global tax standard setting, the G24 benefits from political backing, directly drawing from high-level diplomats in ministries of foreign affairs and finance. [...]
 ATAF, in contrast, relies less on political support and engagement and more on technical interventions. [...]
 ATAF's key resource is technical collaboration, which allows African States to overcome their individual capacity constraints."